Summer Research College

-“The International Relations Summer Research College offers students a unique opportunity to experience the process of doing actual research while allowing them to gain valuable job skills, and preparing them for careers in either academia or the corporate world,” says Mike Tomz, Director of the International Relations Program and the Summer Research College.
+“The International Relations Summer Research College offers students a unique opportunity to experience the process of doing actual research while allowing them to gain valuable job skills, and preparing them for careers in either academia or the corporate world,” says Mike Tomz, Political Science Professor and Summer Research College Director.

-Students will be expected to work 40 hours per week during the program.
-The program will run from Monday, June 24th through Friday, August 30th, 2019.
-Students and faculty will present their collaborative research in in seminars that will take place twice per week throughout the program.
-You are expected to attend each seminar.
+Student participation is expected to be 40 hours per week during the program dates June 26 through September 1, 2023.
+The program is in person on campus.
+Students and faculty will present their collaborative research in lunchtime seminars that will take place twice per week.
+Students are expected to attend all lunchtime presentation seminars.

-Students may apply for on-campus summer housing—room, board, house dues, and other academic expenses are paid by the student.
+Students may apply for on-campus summer housing—please note that room, board, house dues, and other academic expenses are paid by the student.
 Students are responsible for paying their university summer bill, which will include any other academic expenses incurred.
 To learn more about and apply for summer housing, see the Housing Assignment Services website.

 Apply to SRC: